2026 European Le Mans Series

-The 2026 European Le Mans Series will be the twenty-third season of the Automobile Club de l'Ouest's (ACO) European Le Mans Series.
-The six-event season will begin at Circuit de Barcelona-Catalunya on 12 April and is scheduled to finish at Algarve International Circuit on 10 October.
+The 2026 European Le Mans Series is the twenty-third season of the Automobile Club de l'Ouest's (ACO) European Le Mans Series.
+The six-event season began at Circuit de Barcelona-Catalunya on 12 April and is scheduled to finish at Algarve International Circuit on 10 October.

 The series is open to Le Mans Prototypes, divided into the LMP2 and LMP3 classes, and grand tourer-style racing cars in the LMGT3 class.

 Calendar

 The provisional calendar for the 2026 season was announced on 28 August 2025.
 The calendar features the same six circuits in the same order as the previous season.

-In addition to the Le Mans Cup and Ligier European Series, the Eurocup-3 single-seater championship is scheduled to join the support race lineup at the 4 Hours of Silverstone.
+In addition to the Le Mans Cup and Ligier European Series, the Eurocup-3 single-seater championship is scheduled to join the support race lineup for the rounds at Circuit Paul Ricard, Imola Circuit and Silverstone Circuit.